thomasjmmccarthy/three-whales/README.md

 Current development repo for the Three Whales website.

-Three Whales is a site run by three individuals - each assigned their own 'whale' (represented int he real world by actual crochet whales).
+Three Whales is a site run by three individuals - each assigned their own 'whale' (represented in the real world by actual crochet whales).

 It is a blog site, with the ability to create posts and add images.